jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 Plugin uses the WP Dashboard language, set in Settings > General.

 If plugin language pack is not available, language fallback will be English.

-= How do I style the event list? =
-It mostly depends on the stylesheet of your theme.

-You can change style (CSS) using for example the [Very Simple Custom Style](https://wordpress.org/plugins/very-simple-custom-style) plugin.

-For non CSS related customizations of the single event display you can add a file called single-event.php in your theme folder and customize this file to your needs.

 = What do you mean with current events? =
 Current events are events I can visit today.
 So this can be an one-day or multi-day event.